LifeCare Health Services Home Health, Hospice

 • Finding healthier ways to cook, such as using healthier oils to cook with and baking or grilling instead of frying foods.

 • Getting more physical activity.
-The general recommendation is for adults to get 150 minutes of physical activity each week, including:
+The general recommendation is for adults to get 150 minutes of physical activity each week.
+This time can be broken down into short bursts of activity throughout your day.
+Types of physical activity include:

 • Aerobic activity, which is also called cardio.
 It uses your large muscle groups (chest, legs, and back) to speed up your heart rate and breathing.